 Amir Katz (Israel)

 His performances include the complete Sonatas and Impromptus by Franz Schubert, the 48 “Songs Without Words” by Felix Mendelssohn as well as Frédéric Chopin’s 21 Nocturnes.
-Katz has recorded various CDs for the Live Classics label, Helicon Classics, Avi Classics, Oehms Classics and Sony Classical.
-His double CD of Felix Mendelssohn’s “Songs Without Words”, released by Live Classics, was chosen best CD of the last months by the classical music magazine crescendo in its summer edition 2009.
-Since 2010, Amir Katz has been accompanying the tenor Pavol Breslik.
-This artistic collaboration has found its expression in highly acclaimed recitals in Munich, Vienna, Paris, and at the Schubertiade Schwarzenberg among other locations.
-More recitals are planned for Strasbourg, Zurich and Brussels as well as with the Vienna Musikverein, followed by a release of his recording of Chopin’s four Ballades and four Impromptus on the Oehms Classics label.
+Amir Katz has recorded various CDs for the Live Classics label, Oehms Classics and Sony Classical.
+His double CD of Felix Mendelssohn’s “Songs Without Words,” released by Live Classics, was chosen best CD of the last months by the classical music magazine Crescendo in its summer edition 2009.
+In 2012, he performed in Berlin, Hamburg, Dresden, Leipzig, Munich as well as with the Vienna Musikverein, followed by a release of his recording of Chopin’s four Ballades and four Impromptus on the Oehms Classics label.
 Since 2013, Katz has been playing the entire cycle of Beethoven’s Piano Sonatas in seven recitals.
 This project will be followed by a complete recording of Beethoven’s Piano Sonatas.